cloudposse/atmos/website/docs/core-concepts/stacks/templating.md

 :::warning

-The above example show the supported functionality in Atmos templating.
+The above example shows the supported functionality in Atmos templating.
 You can use it for some use-cases, but it does not mean that you **should** use it just for the sake of using, since it's not easy to read and understand what data we have after each evaluation step.